Andrew-Hogan/easymunk/README.md

 ## Use

-* At the top of your .py file, add "from easymunk.easymunk import EasyMunk as EasyMunk"  # Temporary need for easymunk.easymunk, will be changed.
-The "from x import EasyMunk as EasyMunk" makes things even easier though!
+* At the top of your .py file, add "from easymunk import EasyMunk"
 * Although EasyMunk is a class, self is never used.
 You can call easymunk.EasyMunk class methods without creating an instance.
 * The two public methods are EasyMunk.print_info() and EasyMunk.sort()